-In Greek mythology, Cassiopeia was the queen of Ethiopia, wife of Cepheus and mother of Andromeda, both of which are nearby constellations.
-Gorgeous, but boastful, she angered the sea god Poseidon by claiming to be more beautiful than the sea nymphs.
-He sent a sea monster to ravage the coast of the kingdom.
+In Greek mythology, Cassiopeia was the queen of ancient Aethiopia, wife of Cepheus and mother of Andromeda.
+Gorgeous, but boastful, she claimed to be more beautiful than the sea nymphs.
+(In some versions of the story she also made such a claim for her daughter.)
+The nymphs were outraged, and on behalf of her sisters, Amphitrite appealed to her husband, the sea god Poseidon.
+As a punishment, he sent a sea monster to terrorize the coast of the kingdom.

-An oracle told the king and queen that to save the country they had to sacrifice Andromeda to the monster.
+An oracle told the king and queen that to save the country, they had to sacrifice Andromeda to the monster.
 So they chained the princess to a rock and left her to Cetus.
-Fortunately, Perseus came by on his way home from killing Medusa the Gorgon.
-He was smitten by Andromeda and offered to rescue her if he could marry her.
-So the hero slew the monster and got the girl.
+Fortunately, the hero Perseus arrived.
+He was headed home after killing Medusa the Gorgon.
+Smitten by Andromeda, he offered to rescue her if he could marry her.
+Her parents agreed, and the hero slew the monster and got the girl.

-Cassiopeia is fairly easy to see.
 Four of the five stars of the W are second-magnitude stars.
-However the fifth star is a magnitude dimmer than the others and is often not visible in urban areas.
+This makes it easy to find, even though the fifth star is a magnitude dimmer, and often not visible in urban areas.
 (Magnitude is a measure of the seeming brightness of a star.
 Higher magnitudes indicate dimmer stars, with sixth magnitude stars at the limit of our unaided vision.)